Puss in Boots: The Last Wish: Writing

 While wanting the film to retain the adult humor from previous entries, Crawford also wanted the film to have a darker tone, with Puss' mortality and fear of death being the film's main focus, wanting to use the concept of Puss being in his last life to tell a story about how to enjoy life.
 Swift felt the Shrek franchise being over 20 years old by the time the project entered production allowed the film to explore darker themes than its predecessors.
 He drew inspiration from fairytales by the Brothers Grimm and how they were "cautionary tales that took you somewhere dark to make you appreciate the light".
 This also influenced the decision to depict Death as a wolf, as wolves in Brothers Grimm's stories were depicted as "the personification of fear".
 Other influences for the film include Spaghetti Westerns films, due to how those films managed to balance between different tones.
-The Good, The Bad, and the Ugly was cited as a particular influence on the film's plot.
+The Good, The Bad, and the Ugly (1966) was cited as a particular influence on the film's plot.

 Crawford said he wanted the film's comedy to be "edgy" in the vein of Shrek (2001), aiming to honor what audiences loved from previous entries, although still wanting to do something different with the franchise instead of retreading familiar ground.
-He also was interested in including more characters from the franchise, albeit not at the expense of the film's story.
+He also was interested in including more characters from the franchise, but not at the expense of the film's story.
 He also felt that "one foot of Puss in Boots is dipped in the Shrek fairy tale world, but another one is in the spaghetti western world", and aiming to balance both aspects influenced certain decisions for the film.

 For the film's opening sequence, the producers didn't want to simply re-introduce the character to general audiences, but also to "[introduce] the world to where the character is now" by establishing him as a celebrity, with the writers drawing inspiration from Mick Jagger.
 Crawford wanted Puss to start the film as a "larger than life"-type of figure who comes to embrace his vulnerability.
 Swift described the story as being about Puss "[having] to figure out who am I without all the things that people value in me?".
-The idea of featuring a scene of Puss having a panic attack was conceived after the team deemed Puss expressing his vulnerabIlities verbally as "insincere", whereas a panic attack was seen as a "natural point" for the character that would force Puss to "let down the facade of being a fearless hero".
+The idea of featuring a scene of Puss having a panic attack was conceived after the team deemed Puss expressing his vulnerabilities verbally as "insincere", whereas a panic attack was seen as a "natural point" for the character that would force Puss to "let down the facade of being a fearless hero".
 For the scene, Crawford and storyboard artist Taylor Meacham drew from their personal experiences.